Puppet-Finland/local_group_policy/README.markdown

 English environment.

-What the provider essentially does (via tons of detours) is change the contents of Registry.pol, which is a simple text file wiht contents such as this (linefeeds added for clarity):
+What the provider essentially does (via tons of detours) is change the contents of Registry.pol, which is a simple text file with contents such as this (linefeeds added for clarity):

     PReg